rw3iss/nestjs-gen/readme.md

     ngen example -m -c -s -r -d --crud

 This will generate all the respective class files within "./modules/example/", with CRUD interfaces.

+#### Specifying model properties (optional)

+    ngen example -a --model "prop:type id:number name:string prop:Anything"

+If you specify a string to the --model argumenent, the generatd model file will add the given properties, using the format propName:propType. propType will be used as the exact class name, but will not be imported (if using a custom class), so you have to add the import yourself, for now.

 ## Things to Note:
 * Generated model class/file names will strip any trailing 's' in the given name, if one exists, unless you set the model class name explicitly with `--model-class <name>`.